userfde/the-downloader/README.md

 ----------------------------------------------------------------------
-Download movies, TV shows and TV series for you.
+Download movies, TV shows, Game and TV series for you.
 !contact me at this mail to download stuff --> Madison.potter@protonmail.com
 ----------------------------------------------------------------------
 userfde at your service.